Credit Card Refinancing vs Debt Consolidation: What Are The Differences?

 Ultimately the card would have to be a lower interest rate than the others for this method to be its maximum level of effectiveness, but with only one monthly payment due instead of three, it would also help save some money in the short term as well.

-In the previous examples the solution was to open a new credit card to begin the process.
+In the previous examples comparing credit card refinancing vs debt consolidation, the solution was to open a new credit card to begin the process.
 However that’s not always the best solution depending on credit ratings and credit limits.
 With a poor credit rating the interest rate may actually be higher on the new credit card, defeating the entire purpose.
 Additionally, with a low credit limit, it may not even be possible to add all the total debt to the new card, again making it pointless.

 However, there are still ways to refinance and consolidate credit card debt.
 Personal loans can be used in order to pay off debt in fixed installments at a fixed rate for fixed time until it’s eventually paid off in full.